Have Questions?

 (800) 518-5436

-Like other addiction treatment centers, NE Georgia Mental Health MR and Sub Abuse Regional Brd is committed to ongoing recovery for alcohol and drug addicts living in the Commerce, GA. area.
+Like other addiction treatment centers, NE Georgia Mental Health MR and Sub Abuse Regional Brd is committed to ongoing recovery for alcohol and drug addicts living in the Commerce, Georgia area.
 As such, this alcohol and drug rehab center has been providing care like rational emotive behavioral therapy, behavior modification, individual psychotherapy, contingency management/motivational incentive, matrix model, dual diagnosis drug rehab and more.

 In Addition, NE Georgia Mental Health MR and Sub Abuse Regional Brd knows that it is important that its clients receive individual focus and services to ensure that they get effective results.
 They specialize in several programs such as veterans, programs for the hearing impaired, active duty military, co-occurring mental and substance abuse disorders, social skills development, persons with eating disorders and many other modes of treatment that you can find listed in the following section.
 These services that the organization provides are also available in a variety of settings - outpatient counseling, inpatient rehab facilities, long term drug and alcohol rehabs, short term treatment programs, inpatient detoxification programs and more.